 You already know that you’ll need to spend once a year on birthdays, holidays, vacations, higher heating or cooling bills that take place seasonally, and so forth.

 Begin saving money throughout the year so that you will be ready when these expenses unfold.
 How can you know how much to save?
 Figure out what you spend on every given annual event and divide by 12.

 For example, if you spend roughly $800 every holiday season on airplane tickets to visit your family as well as a few gifts, divide that $800 by 12.
 It comes to a total of $66 per month: the amount you'll need to save to be ready for that annual expense.
 Saving all year long helps keep you from getting caught by surprise when you have to pay those one-time bills.

 Track Your Income and Expenses

-One of the best ways to get yourself back on the right path is by carefully monitoring every dime that comes in and goes out.
+One of the best ways to get yourself back on the right path is by carefully tracking your spending.
 Once you have more breathing room within your budget and you are debt-free, you may not need to be so scrupulous.
 For the moment, though, you should carefully monitor all of your income and spending so that you know where your money is going.
 You can curb your impulses on your bigger financial leaks, too.